raspberrypilearning/quest-seeker/en/step_3.md

 --- /task ---

 --- task ---
-Add a script to each quest item or other NPC involved in the quest so that they react when the player collides with them:
+Add a script to each quest item or other NPC involved in the quest so that they react when the player collides with them.

+You could also check a `bool` variable to only react to the Player if the quest has been accepted.

+**Choose:**
 --- collapse ---

 ---